osipxd/encrypted-datastore/README.md

 ## Usage

-First, you need `Aead` object to encrypt DataStore or you may use already created one:
+First, you need to create `Aead` object to encrypt DataStore or you may use already created one:

 ```kotlin
 val aead = AndroidKeysetManager.Builder()